notexplosive/notexplosive.github.io/pages/ludography.markdown

 ## Three in a Rogue: Classic
 [{{ linkText }}](https://notexplosive.itch.io/three-in-a-rogue-classic)
-> Made in 48 hours in July 2020 for GMTK Game Jam 2020, refined over several months after that.
+> `[Jam]` Made in 48 hours in July 2020 for GMTK Game Jam 2020, refined over several months after that.

 I have a lot I want to say about Three in a Rogue, including that "classic" qualifier in the title.
 But I think that deserves its own post, so let's put a pin in that for now.

 ## QWERTY (DVORAK)
 [{{ linkText }}](https://notexplosive.itch.io/qwerty)
-> Made in 3, 6, and 9 hours in July 2020 for Triple TriJam
+> `[Jam]` Made in 3, 6, and 9 hours in July 2020 for Triple TriJam

 My original title for this game was "Dario teaches typing."